mahmoodlab/NucleiSegmentation/README.md

 ### Dataset

 All image pairs must be 256x256 and paired together in 512x256 images. '.png' and '.jpg' files are acceptable.
+To avoid domain adpatation issues, sparse stain normalization is recommended for all test and train data, we used [this](https://github.com/abhishekvahadane/CodeRelease_ColorNormalization) tool.
 Data needs to be arranged in the following order:

 ```bash
 SOMEPATH